AryanSharma48/RBAC-Internship-Assignment/README.md

 ## Real-World Considerations

-- **Concurrency:** MongoDB handles concurrent writes safely.
-For optimistic locking, add a `version` field with Mongoose's `versionKey`.
+- **Concurrency:** MongoDB ensures atomic operations at the document level; for stricter consistency, optimistic locking can be implemented using versioning.
 - **Token expiry:** Tokens expire in 30 days.
 Add a refresh token flow for seamless re-auth.
 - **Soft delete:** Add `isDeleted: Boolean` to Task schema and filter it in queries instead of hard-deleting.
 - **Request tracing:** Add a `requestId` middleware (`uuid`) to attach a unique ID to every request for debugging across services.